ARGatUIOWA/ARGatUIOWA.github.io/_pages/about.md

 This page [Algorithms with Predictions](https://algorithms-with-predictions.github.io/) which tracks recent research in "Algorithms with Predictions" lists 158 papers at the moment on a wide range of topics

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/argatuiowa.github.io/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.